Statement on Slavery and Human Trafficking March 2021

 Organisational Structure and Supply chains

-OP Chocolate sources various other raw materials and where possible these are sourced locally from Wales and other parts of the UK.
+O.P.
+Chocolate sources various other raw materials; where possible these are sourced locally from Wales and other parts of the UK.

-OP’s customers are retail businesses.
-A large proportion of OP’s key customers are part of the Stronger Together initiative promoting the issue of Modern Slavery.
+O.P.
+Chocolate customers are primarily multiple retailers, many of whom are part of the Stronger Together initiative, committed to tackling the issue of Modern Slavery.

 The Managing Director has responsibility for leading the company Modern Slavery initiatives.
 The senior management team has responsibility for developing and promoting these initiatives for the future both internally and throughout the supply chain.
 The HR Manager has responsibility for communicating and implementing the initiatives throughout the business.